CloudContactAI/docs/docs/Learn/webhooks-types.md

 #### When it's sent:

 * Message received from external phone number with text cancel, stop, etc.
-* Processed through CloudContactAI's incoming message system
+* Contact is flagged as do not text manually
+* AI prompts checking the incoming message and decide to flag as do not text

 #### JSON Example: